 In the first leg of the journey, we did Rome – Vatican City – Caserta – Sorrento – Capri – Amalfi Coast – Alberobello – Bari

 We flew into Rome and flew out of Rome to Bangalore, India.
 We spent 3 days in Rome – roaming around the city in hop-on hop-off bus and explored the World’s smallest country – Vatican city too!

 After exploring Rome and Vatican City, we picked up a pre-booked rental car, thus flagging off our Italian road trip!
+We got the best deal for our car rental from this website here.
 Our initial plan was to drive down to Pompeii and Naples before checking into our lovely room in Sorrento in Amalfi Coast.
-As luck would have it, we had a major delay in receiving our Rental car and could start from Rome only in the second half of the day, so we changed our plan and drove to Sorrento with a small detour at Caserta.
+As luck would have it, we had a delay due to a situation and could start from Rome only in the second half of the day, so we changed our plan and drove to Sorrento with a small detour at Caserta.

 The highlight of Caserta is definitely the ‘Palace of Caserta’.
 This UNESCO Heritage site sprawls over 60 acres with a 5 floors and 1200 rooms!!!
 Apart from the place itself which is impressive, vast gardens take away all the credit of being stunning with beautifully curated plants and water fountains at regular intervals.
 Though Palace of Caserta was under renovation at that time we had been there – it didn’t fail to amaze us!